c-lombardi23/FOCAL/docs/source/full_guide.rst

 After installing the application on your local machine and doing a test run (as shown in :doc:`Getting Started <getting_started>`),
 the next step is to fully develop the CNN classification model.
-Use the skeleton file provided under ``config_files/train_cnn_skeleton.json`` to input the required parameters for CNN training.
+Use the skeleton file provided under ``config_files/config_skeletons/train_cnn_skeleton.json`` to input the required parameters for CNN training.
+You can rename this file to suit your needs.
+I will refer to it as ``train_cnn.json`` for the remainder of the tutorial.

 Most likely, you will not achieve your desired result metrics in this first run, but this serves as a foundational training run to establish a baseline.